Gout is a type of inflammatory arthritis that affects the joints of the body. Symptoms are most common in the feet and toes.

 Let’s take a look at whether coffee raises or lowers your risk of gout, and how it fits into your diet if you already have gout.

-Most scientific research studies suggest that coffee can play a role in lowering your risk of gout. contains a wide variety of beneficial compounds, including minerals, polyphenols, and caffeine.
-See more about the health benefits of coffee.
+Most scientific research studies suggest that coffee can play a role in lowering your risk of gout.

 This evidence implies that compounds in coffee other than caffeine may play a role in lowering uric acid levels.

 There are a few reasons why coffee may provide a protective effect against the buildup of uric acid.
 To understand why, we first need to understand how certain medications for gout work.